Toronto Osteopathic Manual Therapy

 Two other branches of osteopathic therapy stemmed from the original osteopathic principles: Visceral Osteopathy and Cranial Osteopathy.
 Visceral Osteopathy incorporates gentle manual forces to encourage mobility and motion of the viscera (organs) and their connective tissue.
 It was first developed by French Osteopath Jean-Pierre Barral in the late 1900s.
 Cranial Osteopathy is an even more subtle hand pressure to mobilize the areas of the skull and sacrum (base of the spine).
 Its theory is based on the central nervous system’s rhythmic movements, which can be restored, for optimal health branching outwards in the body.
 Cranial Osteopathy was discovered by William Garner Sutherland in the mid -the 1900s.

-Different Types of Osteopathic Practitioners
+Different Types of Osteopathic Practitioners in Toronto and Other Countries

 Presently, there is also a distinction between the different types of osteopathic practitioners.
 In the United States, osteopaths (DO – Doctor of Osteopathic Medicine) are medical doctors who studied osteopathic hands-on manipulative therapies in addition to conventional medical training.